 “Nowhere can the precept ‘know thyself’ be so fully realized as in a school of true expression.” --College catalog, 1905

-For more than 125 years, the educational purpose of Columbia College Chicago has continuously informed the pedagogies, curricula, and student experiences as we have evolved.
-Unafraid of change, the College continuously incorporated new technologies into creative communications coursework to remain current and adhere to best practices.
+The educational purpose of Columbia College Chicago at its founding has continuously informed the pedagogies, curricula, and student experiences as we have evolved.
+Unafraid of change, the College continuously incorporates new technologies into creative communications coursework to remain current and adhere to best practices.
 Columbia has woven itself into the fabric of Chicago and is an integral part of the South Loop community.
 The College’s motto esse quam videri (“to be rather than to seem”) and its original classroom philosophies of “learn to do by doing” and “theory never made an artist,” remain vital to the Columbia experience today.

 - 1890: Named in honor of the 1893 Columbian Exposition, the Columbia School of Oratory was founded by Mary A. Blood and Ida Morey Riley as a private institution teaching elocution, oratory, and physical culture.